 4. Enhanced reasoning and adaptability

-New approaches, like post-training optimization and runtime improvements, allow AI agents to reason more effectively.
-Agents can handle multi-step tasks, make complex decisions, and adapt to unpredictable real-world scenarios, which are essential capabilities for autonomous agents in business and industry
+New approaches allow AI agents to reason more effectively.
+They can handle multi step tasks, make complex decisions, and adapt to unexpected behaviors, essential for modern autonomous systems.

 5. Resilience